Darla Winnefeld Memorial Scholarship

 The Darla Winnefeld Memorial Scholarship will be awarded to a senior student preparing to graduate from Rootstown High School.
 The student must be enrolled at Rootstown HS for at least one (1) full academic year.
 The student must intend to enroll full-time at a University, College, Technical, or Trade school following graduation.
 The applicant must submit an essay (not to exceed 1,000 words) describing their volunteer service within the community.
 The essay may contain photos and web links to illustrate volunteer service.
 The number of scholarships vary.
 The approximate annual scholarship award is: $1,000.

+Applicants must submit two (2) letters of recommendation.
+One (1) letter from a Rootstown High School faculty member and one (1) letter from a community representative.
 The Donor reserves the right to not award the scholarship in any given year.
 The Scholarship is not renewable.